-This bill amends existing laws regarding the use of telemedicine for prescribing non-opioid and opioid controlled drugs classified in schedules II through IV.
+This bill amends existing laws regarding the use of telemedicine for prescribing non-opioid and opioid controlled substances classified in schedules II through IV.
 It allows not only physicians but also physician assistants and advanced practice registered nurses (APRNs) to prescribe these medications via telemedicine.
-The bill modifies the requirement for a subsequent in-person examination, replacing it with a requirement for a subsequent evaluation to be conducted by a licensed practitioner at appropriate intervals, but not less than annually.
-This change aims to streamline the process while ensuring patient safety and compliance with federal and state regulations.
+The bill removes the requirement for an in-person examination prior to prescribing, replacing it with a requirement for a subsequent evaluation to be conducted at appropriate intervals, but no less than annually.
+This change aims to streamline the process of prescribing controlled substances while ensuring patient safety through regular evaluations.

 Statutes affected: